 If you’re planning to hire a car in Dubai, you must check with the hire company that they’re happy for it to be taken to Oman.
 It’s a good idea to mention this to them when you’re shopping around for quotes, before you commit to the rental.

 Some companies allow it, but others don’t.
 Unhelpfully, companies tend to change their policies on this fairly frequently, so it’s not really possible to provide a definitive list here.
-Always check before committing to the rental.
+Always check before committing to renting a car.

 The best deals on car hire in the UAE are usually found on localrent.com.
 They compare the prices of local car rental companies, which tend to be significantly cheaper than the big international hire companies.

-You will need valid car insurance that explicitly covers you whilst driving in Oman.
+You will need valid Oman car insurance that explicitly covers you whilst driving in Oman.

 Some Dubai car hire companies can provide this (ask for written proof of coverage).
 If not, you can buy Omani third party insurance at the border.